mandober/rust-debrief/cs/physical-address.md

-# physical-address
+# Physical Address

-In the early days of computing, programs would have direct, sole, unrestricted access to the entire physical memory and could write data anywhere just by specifying the physical memory address.
+In the early days of computing, programs would have direct, sole, unrestricted access to the entire physical memory and could write data anywhere just by specifying the _physical memory address_.

-Today, programs have illusion they have direct, sole, unrestricted access to memory, when, not only is the OS solely in charge of it, but the medium itself is not even real.
+Today, programs have illusion they have direct, sole, unrestricted access to memory, when, not only is the OS solely in charge of it, but the medium itself is not even real, being abstracted by the _virtual memory system_.

-Virtual memory system abstracts the memory management by mapping memory addresses, used by a program, called virtual addresses, into physical addresses in computer memory, thereby increasing security by isolating the processes and providing extended space, beyond the physically available RAM, through paging and swapping.

-The OS manages virtual address spaces and the assignment of real memory to virtual memory.
-The A CPU has memory management unit (MMU) for automatic virtual to physical address translation.
-The program sees the memory as a vast contiguous address space, his happy place.

-An address space defines a range of discrete addresses, each of which corresponds to a memory location.

----

-In computing, a physical address (also real address, or binary address), is a memory address that is represented in the form of a binary number on the address bus circuitry in order to enable the data bus to access a particular storage cell of main memory, or a register of memory mapped I/O device.
+> A physical address (real address or binary address) is a memory address that is represented in the form of a binary number on the address bus circuitry in order to enable the data bus to access a particular storage cell of main memory, or a register of memory mapped I/O device.

 Use by central processing unit